Mattlau04/hypnopics-collective.net-scrapper/README.md

 It currently doesn't have threading, which makes it quite slow, but it works

 The "Fast mode" uses an alternate faster method that can't scrape favorites, description and keywords

+Please leave a star if you found this useful!

 ### todo
 add threading